Fair Division of Mixed Divisible and Indivisible Goods: EFM Allocation in Special Case

-\ifsubmission \else \begin{proof} \textbf{Correctness.} It is obvious that all goods are allocated.
-We next show that the allocation returned is \EFhalf.
-Agent 2 is guaranteed EF (thus \EFhalf) since she gets her preferred bundle between $A_1$ and $A_2$.
-We then focus on agent 1.
-If $u_1(M_1) \leq u_1(M_2 \cup C)$ holds, agent 1 is indifferent between bundles $A_1$ and $A_2$, so either $A_1$ or $A_2$ makes her EF (thus \EFhalf).
-In the case that $u_1(M_1) > u_1(M_2 \cup C)$ holds, agent 1 is EF if she receives $A_1$, and is \EFhalf if she gets $A_2$ because $A_1$ consists of only indivisible goods and there exists some good $g$ in $A_1$ such that $u_1(A_2)\geq u_1(M_2) \geq u_1(A_1 \setminus \{g\})$.
+\begin{theorem} Algorithm \ref{alg:2Agents} returns an EFM allocation in the case of two agents in polynomial time. \end{theorem} \begin{proof} \textbf{Correctness.} It is obvious that all goods are allocated.
+We next show that the allocation returned is EFM.
+Agent 2 is guaranteed EF (thus EFM) since she gets her preferred bundle between $A_1$ and $A_2$.
+In the following, we focus on agent 1.
+If $u_1(M_1) \leq u_1(M_2 \cup C)$ holds, agent 1 is indifferent between bundles $A_1$ and $A_2$, so either $A_1$ or $A_2$ makes her EF (thus EFM).
+In the case that $u_1(M_1) > u_1(M_2 \cup C)$ holds, agent 1 is EF if she receives $A_1$, and is EFM if she gets $A_2$ because $A_1$ consists of only indivisible goods and there exists some good $g$ in $A_1$ such that $u_1(A_2) \geq u_1(M_2) \geq u_1(A_1 \setminus \{g\})$.

-\textbf{Polynomial time.} An EF1 allocation for indivisible goods can be done in polynomial time.
-We then need two extra queries in Steps 3 and 8.
-The conclusion follows. \end{proof} \fi
+\textbf{Polynomial time.} To obtain the initial partition $(M_1, M_2)$, we can let two copies of agent 1 run the round-robin algorithm on the indivisible items.
+This step can be done easily in polynomial time.
+The {remaining} steps only take constant running time and a constant number of RW queries.
+The conclusion follows. \end{proof}

-\paragraph{A Stronger \EFhalf Notion.} With two agents, an \emph{envy-freeness up to any good (EFX)} allocation, in which no agent prefers the bundle of another agent following the removal of \emph{any} good in the latter bundle, always exists~\citep{PlautRo18}.
-This result can be carried over to show the existence of a stronger \EFhalf notion in the mixed goods setting, in which an agent is EFX towards any agent with only indivisible goods, and EF towards the rest.
-Such allocation can be derived by using an EFX allocation instead of an EF1 allocation in Step~\ref{2AgentALG-EF1} of Algorithm~\ref{alg:2Agents}.
-Moreover, with $n$ agents, whenever an EFX allocation exists among the indivisible goods~\footnote{EFX exists for three agents~\citep{ChaudhuryGaMe20} but the existence of EFX is open for four or more agents.}, we can start with such an EFX allocation in Step~\ref{EFhalfALG-EF1Allocation} of Algorithm~\ref{alg:EFhalf}.
-The cake-adding phase maintains the \EFhalf condition and does not introduce new envy.
-Thus Algorithm~\ref{alg:EFhalf} will also produce an allocation with this stronger notion of \EFhalf.
+\paragraph{A Stronger EFM Notion} With two agents, an \emph{envy-freeness up to any good (EFX)} allocation, in which no agent prefers the bundle of another agent following the removal of \emph{any} single good, always exists~\citep{PlautRo20}.
+This result can be carried over to show the existence of a stronger EFM notion in the mixed goods setting, in which an agent is EFX towards any agent with only indivisible goods, and EF towards the rest.
+Such an allocation can be obtained by using an EFX partition (with respect to agent 1) instead of an EF1 partition in Step~\ref{2AgentALG-EF1} of Algorithm~\ref{alg:2Agents}.
+Moreover, with any number of agents, whenever an EFX allocation exists among indivisible goods,\footnote{EFX exists for three agents~\citep{ChaudhuryGaMe20} or $n$ agents with identical valuations~\citep{PlautRo20}, but the existence of EFX remains open for four or more agents with additive valuations.} we can start with such an EFX allocation in Step~\ref{EFhalfALG-EF1Allocation} of Algorithm~\ref{alg:EFhalf}.
+The cake-adding phase maintains the EFM condition and does not introduce new envy.
+Thus Algorithm~\ref{alg:EFhalf} will also produce an allocation with this stronger notion of EFM.